- Acerca de CAC

 Why do we have districts?

 15 counties is a lot of ground to cover.
-We create districts to better organize our volunteers and staff to better support your local unit.
-Put another way: if you had a question to ask, would you rather contact someone you’ve probably never met or someone you’ve probably seen in your community or at one of the Scouting events near you?
+We create districts to organize our volunteers and staff to better support your local unit.
+Put another way: if you had a question to ask, would you rather contact someone you’ve never met or someone you’ve probably seen in your community or at one of the Scouting events near you?
 By organizing into districts, we can assign a professional staff member to provide direct support to the volunteer leaders who love Scouting everywhere but are most invested in making sure Scouting in your community is strong.

 Who in my district can help me and my Scout unit?

 Each district has folks serving in the following leadership positions:

 - A District Executive; a salaried Scouting employee whose job is to help grow Scouting in your area, with duties ranging from increasing the number of young people who join to raising money to fund Scouting programs and more.

 - A District Chair; a volunteer who leads a district-wide committee of fellow volunteers and represents your area as a member of our council’s Executive Board